freeshow/hdfsoverhttp/README.md

 	cd hdfsoverhttp
 	mvn package

-under target directory,hdfsoverhttp-0.1.war will be created. and you would copy this file into webapps directory of tomcat.
+under target directory,hdfsoverhttp-0.1.war will be created.
+and you would be copy this file into webapps directory of tomcat.